 “I was thrilled to observe such rapid reactions of water with sulfate and chlorine salts in our lab experiments and the resulting collapse and upheave of Mars analog soil on a small scale, replicating geologic collapse and upheave features in karst systems, salt reservoirs, and edifice collapse on a large scale,” said Bishop.

 This project arose out of work on sediments from the McMurdo Dry Valleys in Antarctica, one of our planet’s coldest and driest regions.
 As on Mars, the Dry Valleys’ surface regolith is scoured by dry winds most of the year.
 However, subsurface permafrost contains water ice, and chemical alteration appears to be occurring below the surface.

 Water ice has been detected below the surface on Mars within soil scooped up at the Phoenix landing site, as well as from orbit using radar measurements and using neutron and gamma ray spectroscopy.
 More recently, HiRISE has captured views of this near-surface ice at mid-latitudes.
-Warmer temperatures (e.g., -50 to -20 °C) at equatorial sites on Mars could support subsurface liquid water/brines during spring and summer months.
+Warmer temperatures (e.g., -50 to -20 °C or -58 to -4 °F) at equatorial sites on Mars could support subsurface liquid water/brines during spring and summer months.
 RSL observed at some of these equatorial sites are often interpreted to be related to larger features called gullies, which are similar to ravines on Earth.